 Why This Matters in Investment Banking

 Understanding the difference between Enterprise Value (EV) and Equity Value is absolutely fundamental to investment banking, valuation, and M&A work.
 This concept appears constantly in interviews, financial models, and real deal work.
+Getting it wrong signals a gap in your core technical knowledge, while a clear, precise explanation demonstrates that you understand how businesses are valued and how capital structure affects valuation.

 The distinction matters because: